realmadmd/blog-App-Nodejs/README.md

 ## Contributing

-To contribute to the 5.0 Capstone Blog App, follow these steps:
+To contribute to the EON ToDo App, follow these steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.